Some tips when working with PLINK2

 $ R

-> install.packages('plink-ng/2.0/pgenlibr', repos = NULL, type='source')
+repos = NULL, type='source'

-Some of the basic usages of pgenlibr
+Some basic usages of pgenlibr

 One can use the sample genotype data hosted here in the R snpnet package, which fits a large-scale Lasso regression using the genetic data (stored in the pgen format).